akapaj/akapaj.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Senior Scientist at the Department of Geography of the Univeristy of Zurich.
-My research interests include spatial cognition, mobile computing and programmable matter.
+My research interests include spatial cognition, cartography and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}

 {{% staticref "uploads/resume.pdf" "newtab" %}}Download my CV{{% /staticref %}}